Building Location-Aware Applications

 Fence Definition

 Circular fences (centre point plus radius) are simplest.
-Polygonal fences allow arbitrary shapes (property boundaries, irregular service areas).
+Polygonal fences allow arbitrary shapes (property boundaries, irregular service area boundaries).
 PostGIS handles both.

 For client-side geofencing, circular regions are more battery-efficient.
 For server-side, polygons add no cost.

 - GPS jitter: Position updates can bounce in and out of a fence boundary.
-Implement hysteresis (require position to be clearly inside/outside before triggering) or debounce events.
+Implement hysteresis (require position to be clearly inside/outside before triggering, typically 20% of fence radius) and debounce events (30 seconds is a sensible default before confirming entry/exit).

-- Small fences: GPS accuracy (3-5m in good conditions, 10-30m in urban canyons) limits useful minimum fence radius.
+- Minimum fence radius: GPS accuracy (3-5m open sky, 10-30m in urban canyons) limits useful minimum fence size.
 A 10m fence will generate false triggers.
+Use 50m minimum for outdoor fences, 200m in dense urban areas.

 Privacy and Compliance